 And On Facebook?

 The birding club mentioned above has a Facebook Group Page that was never helpful to me and is for members only.
-The best information by far to help you with birding through Facebook is to join the group: Asociacion Ornitologica de Costa Rica and though most posts are in Spanish, if you don’t read Spanish Google Translate will help you out. 🙂 The second best Facebook Group to help you in Costa Rica Birding, especially with identification of a bird in a photo, is: Costa Rica Bird id and all you have to do is post a photo you made of a bird and someone will identify it within minutes or hours at most.
-And if one member disagrees with another’s id they will say so and why and that helps you narrow it down quickly! 🙂 You can of course post more than one photo, like of the front and back of a bird which helps people narrow it down.
+The best information by far to help you with birding through Facebook is to join the group: Asociacion Ornitologica de Costa Rica and though most posts are in Spanish, if you don’t read Spanish Google Translate will help you out with a right click. 🙂 The second best Facebook Group to help you in Costa Rica Birding, especially with identification of a bird in a photo, is: Costa Rica Bird id and all you have to do is post a photo you made of a bird and someone will identify it within minutes or hours at most.
+And if one member disagrees with another’s id they will say so and why and that helps you narrow it down quickly when debatable! 🙂 You can of course post more than one photo, like of the front and back of a bird which helps people narrow it down.
 Very helpful group!

 And if you come here birding or live here and like birding, contact me and maybe we can get together and share experiences sometime.